To My Boyfriend: Cover performances

 The song has been covered by numerous artists since its release in 1998.
 Taiwanese singer Yuki Hsu covered the song in her third studio album The Angel (1999), which included multiple covers of South Korean songs.
 The tracks "I Can’t Cry" and "Call Me" were adaptions of Fin.K.L's "Ruby" and "To My Boyfriend", respectively.
 Boy group SS501, also managed under DSP, performed a cover of the song at their December 27, 2006 concert at the COEX, where they appeared in similar schoolgirl uniforms Fin.K.L wore for promotions in 1998.
 Girl groups Wonder Girls and Kara additionally covered the song at the 2007 KBS Song Festival and 2012 MBC Gayo Daejejeon, respectively.
+On August 8, 2009, T-ara performed the song on SBS's Inkigayo to show off their cute and lively charm through the song.

 At the DSP Festival held on December 14, 2013, Kara and Rainbow teamed up and performed a cover of "To My Boyfriend".
 On music programs, Lovelyz performed it on Music Bank's Christmas Special in 2015 and GFriend performed a special stage on the March 3, 2016 broadcast of M Countdown.
 At the MBC Gayo Daejejeon at the end of that year, Hani, Seolhyun, and Tzuyu covered the track while sporting pink checkered skirts.
 Weeekly additionally covered it on M Countdown on July 23, 2020, a month after their debut.